m1k2i1t9ad/m1k2i1t9ad/README.md

 - 👋 Hi, My name is Michael
-- 👀 I’m interested in web-development,Machine learning,AI,block chain...
+- 👀 I’m interested in web-development,ui/ux,AI,...
 - 🌱 I’m currently learning in AAU
 - 📫 How to reach me michaelt5593@gmail.com